patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 The `useDataViewFilters` hook manages the filter state of the data view.
 It allows you to define default filter values, synchronize filter state with URL parameters, and handle filter changes efficiently.

 **Initial values:**
-- `initialFilters` object with default filter values (if the filter param allows multiple values, pass an array)
+- `initialFilters` object with default filter values (if the filter param allows multiple values, pass an array).
-- Optional `searchParams` object for managing URL-based filter state
+- Optional `searchParams` object for managing URL-based filter state.
-- Optional `setSearchParams` function to update the URL when filters are modified
+- Optional `setSearchParams` function to update the URL when filters are modified.

-The `useDataViewFilters` hook works well with the React Router library to support URL-based filtering.
+The `useDataViewFilters` hook works well with the [React Router](https://reactrouter.com/) library to support URL-based filtering.
 Alternatively, you can manage the filter state in the URL using `URLSearchParams` and `window.history.pushState` APIs, or other routing libraries.
 If no URL parameters are provided, the filter state is managed internally.

 **Return values:**
-- `filters` object representing the current filter values
+- `filters` object representing the current filter values.
-- `onSetFilters` function to update the filter state
+- `onSetFilters` function to update the filter state.
-- `clearAllFilters` function to reset all filters to their initial values
+- `clearAllFilters` function to reset all filters to their initial values.

 ### Filtering example
 This example demonstrates the setup and usage of filters within the data view.
 It includes text filters for different attributes, the ability to clear all filters, and persistence of filter state in the URL.